 Setting Description Factory Default

-Enable Enables flow control for this port when the port's Speed is set Disabled
+Enable Enables flow control for this port when the port's Speed is set

-to Auto.
+Enable to Auto.
+Disabled

-Disable Disables flow control for this port when the port's Speed is set to Auto.
+Disable Disables flow control for this port when the port's Speed is set Disableu

+Disable to Auto.

+MDI/MDIX

-Setting Description Factory Default Auto Allows the port to auto-detect the port type of the connected Auto Ethernet device and change the port type accordingly.
-MDI Choose MDI or MDIX if the connected Ethernet device has MDIX trouble auto-negotiating for port type.
+Setting Description Factory Default

+Auto Allows the port to auto-detect the port type of the connected Ethernet device and change the port type accordingly.
+Auto

+MDI

+MDIX trouble auto-negotiating for port type.